Hero bakgrunn

 Finding your body

-how do we navigate movement and gender as queer people?
+How do we navigate movement and gender as queer people?

-ex.
-Why do some queer women feel more themselves in spaces traditionally coded as masculine and less so in spaces coded as feminine f.eks dance?
+For example, why do some queer women feel more themselves in spaces traditionally coded as masculine and less so in spaces coded as feminine, like dance?
 What does it mean to perform your sport in a way that feels true to who you are?
-And what would it look like to have genuinely open physical spaces where movement isn't gendered at all? hopefully this will be an honest, personal conversation about bodies, belonging and the quiet politics of how we move and where we are allowed to move and explore what feels right for us.
+And what would it look like to have genuinely open physical spaces where movement isn't gendered?
+How much of the way you move is conscious expression, and how much is just... you?

-personal expression:
+Personal expression:

 Have you ever experienced a moment — in sport, dance, play — where gender just fell away completely?
 What was that like?
+Was there a moment — in sport, dance, play — where movement felt like a form of self-discovery?

 What would you tell a younger queer person who is still figuring out their expression?

 What happens to your body when you're in a space where you don't feel free to move the way you want to?
+How you move when you feel safe, as opposed to when you don't?

 Is there a version of yourself that only exists in certain physical spaces?

-final thoughts
+Final thoughts

 What would you want physical spaces to look like for the next generation of queer people finding their bodies?